ippen/licence-plate-anonymizer/README.md

 This application is designed to anonymize license plates in images.
 It utilizes a YOLO (You Only Look Once) object detection model to detect license plates in images and applies a Gaussian blur to anonymize them.

+# Deprecation Notice

+This repository has been deprecated in favor of a more comprehensive image anonymization solution.
+Please refer to the [Image Anonymizer](https://github.com/ippen/image-anonymizer) repository for the latest updates and features.
+The License Plate Anonymizer application has been integrated into the Image Anonymizer application, allowing for anonymization of various regions of interest, including license plates and faces.

+For historical purposes, you can still access the original License Plate Anonymizer application [here](https://license-plate-anonymizer.streamlit.app/), but please note that it will no longer receive updates or support.

 ## How it Works

 1. **Upload Image**: Users can upload an image containing license plates.